ibbles/StrictAliasing/README.md

 Let's start with the basics.
 The strict aliasing rule state that a program may not access a memory location as two different types.
 For example, if some collection of bits in memory hold a floating point value then we may not access those bits as an integer.
-Makes sence, but the question is; what makes two types different?
+Makes sense, but the question is; what makes two types different?
 And there are also exceptions we need to consider.

 The wording used by [the standard draft](http://eel.is/c++draft/basic.lval#8) is